Analysis | Another lawyer, another memo offering advice on stealing the presidency

 That’s the Cohn role.
 The point of a Cohn lawyer is that, no matter how dire the situation, you have someone fighting relentlessly on your behalf.
 Truth isn’t important.
 Stability isn’t important.
 Winning is important.
 If that means making your own rules — such as about how the vice president can reject electoral votes — that’s what you do.

-Had Pence acquiesced to Trump’s plan, listening to Eastman or Ellis, it’s not possible that Trump would have seized a second term in office.
+Had Pence acquiesced to Trump’s plan, listening to Eastman or Ellis, it’s highly unlikely that Trump would have seized a second term in office.
 It’s more probable that an already unbalanced country would have erupted into massive protests and that the political dynamics on Capitol Hill would have been buffeted by the national outrage.
-But every journey begins with a first step and, for Trump on Jan.
+But every journey begins with a first step, and for Trump on Jan.
 6, the first step was rejecting the electoral votes.
 To guide that step, he finally had lawyers who would draw him the maps he wanted to see.